Steve Swindells: 1990s

-In the early 1990s, he decided to re-invent himself as a journalist, writing the internet column for Time Out under the name Spyder for many years, as well as a gadget/lifestyle colourmn for Attitude, before becoming the editor of the magazine's website.
+In the early 1990s, he decided to re-invent himself as a journalist, writing the internet column for Time Out under the name Spyder for many years, as well as a gadget/lifestyle column for Attitude, before becoming the editor of the magazine's website.
 Throughout his career changes, Swindells continued to compose and perform music.

 2000s

 In 2003, Swindells played keyboards and sang lead vocals in the band Danmingo together with Jerry Richards, Jon Moss and Winston Blissett.
 Swindells wrote all of the songs, apart from two band collaborations and one co-write with Stephen Meade (aka Shanks) and the late Kent Brainerd.
-As of 10 December 2013, Swindells had been number 1 on the Reverb Nation Singer-songwriter Chart For London for several days.
+As of 10 December 2013, Swindells had been number 1 on the 'Reverb Nation Singer-songwriter Chart For London' for several days.
 He then released the double download DanMingo album under his own name.

 In 2009, Swindells was instrumental in the formation (or reformation) of the Hawklords, a musical collective of ex-Hawkwind members, playing a special show in memory of artist Barney Bubbles.
-The show was advertised as a benefit concert 'with a view to setting up a foundation/annual award for innovative album cover design, and a memorial plaque for him'.
+The show was advertised as 'a benefit concert with a view to setting up a foundation/annual award for innovative album cover design, and a memorial plaque for him.'
 However, there is no evidence that the proceeds of the concert were used for any of these purposes.

 2010–present

-In 2010, Hawklords performed a mini tour of the UK.
+In 2010, Hawklords performed a mini-tour of the UK.
 In 2011, the group were active in several appearances across the UK, and a touring line-up underwent a full national tour in October 2011.
-In 2012, they announced they were working on an album, titled We Are One.
-In May 2012, via the band's Facebook page, it was announced that, for health reasons, Swindells would not be participating in the planned 2012 tour and he subsequently terminated his involvement with the band.
+In 2012, they announced they were working on an album titled 'We Are One'.
+In May 2012, via the band's Facebook page, it was announced that, for health reasons, Swindells would not be participating in the planned 2012 tour and subsequently ended his involvement with the band.

 Swindells re-discovered two 'lost' albums from 1980: The Invisible Man, and Treachery.
 They were released on Flicknife Records on 27 February 2012.
-His 1980 album Fresh Blood was released on CD for the first time with the label Atomhenge/Cherry Red in August 2009.
+His 1980 album Fresh Blood was released on CD for the first time on the label Atomhenge/Cherry Red in August 2009.
 His 1974 album Messages, along with a bonus CD of the hitherto unreleased Swindells' Swallow, was re-released by Esoteric Recordings/Atomhenge on 26 November 2009.

-Early in 2012, Swindells put together an ad-hoc, 'all star' jamming band called The Plastic Sturgeons.
+Early in 2012, Swindells put together an ad-hoc 'all-star' jamming band called 'The Plastic Sturgeons'.
 Special guest musicians have included Guy Pratt and Dale Davis.
-There have only been two gigs to date which were recorded by Roy Weard.
+There have been only two gigs to date, recorded by Roy Weard.
 As of 10 December 2013, The Plastic Sturgeons have been number 1 in The Reverb Nation London Jam Chart for several weeks.